 Our research focuses on understanding the interactions between biogeochemical systems, freshwater, and ice in the coastal and open ocean

 The ocean has absorbed roughly 40% of fossil fuel CO2 emissions since the beginning of the industrial era.
 The ocean uptake of CO2 changes the chemistry of seawater, which causes ocean acidification and can negatively impact marine ecosystems.
-We are developing a NASA-funded global-ocean, data-assimilative ocean biogeochemistry state estimate (ECCO-Darwin) to understand how interactions between physical, chemical, and ecological processes influence ocean-land-atmosphere carbon exchange on regional-to-global scales.
+We have developed the NASA-funded global-ocean, data-assimilative ocean biogeochemistry state estimate (ECCO-Darwin) to understand how interactions between physical, chemical, and biological processes influence ocean-land-atmosphere carbon exchange and marine ecosystems on regional-to-global scales.

 Image credit: MIT Darwin Project